Stories that resonate. Strategies that reach.

 SportsCenter.jpg

-Her journalism career began in Chicago for the nationally syndicated business television show First Business, where she pitched, secured funding and traveled to India to report a 4-part series on Asia’s third-largest economy.
+Her journalism career began in her hometown for the nationally syndicated business television show First Business, where she ideated, secured funding for and traveled to India for a four-part series on Asia’s third-largest economy.
+Before that, she was a public school teacher in France and speaks fluent French.